-Sales to foreign customers accounted for approximately 90% of net sales for fiscal year 2021.
-Sales to our customers located in China (including Hong Kong) and South Korea constituted 60% and 7%, respectively, of net sales for fiscal year 2021.
+Sales to foreign customers accounted for approximately 90% of net sales for fiscal year 2022.
+Sales to our customers located in China (including Hong Kong) and South Korea constituted 60% and 6%, respectively, of net sales for fiscal year 2022.
+Sales to customers located in Russia accounted for less than 1% of net sales for fiscal year 2022.
 International sales are subject to certain risks, including unexpected changes in regulatory requirements, tariffs and other barriers, political and economic instability, difficulties in accounts receivable collection, difficulties in managing distributors and representatives, difficulties in staffing and managing foreign subsidiary and branch operations and potentially adverse tax consequences.
 Other risks include local business and cultural factors that may differ from our domestic standards and practices, including business practices from which we are prohibited from engaging by the Foreign Corrupt Practices Act and other anti-corruption laws and regulations, laws of certain foreign countries that may not protect our products, assets or intellectual property rights to the same extent as do U.S. laws, and difficulties enforcing contracts in such foreign countries generally.
 These factors may harm our business.
 Our use of the Semtech name may be prohibited or restricted in some countries, which may negatively impact our sales efforts.